Who can compete with quantum computers? Lecture notes on quantum inspired tensor networks computational techniques: Conclusion

 With respect to tensor networks, many other aspects of the field had to be left out.
 In particular, we made an effort to present the MPO/MPS toolbox independently from its traditional application domain of many-body physics, where the MPS is almost always the many-body ground state and the MPO the Hamiltonian.
 These problems possess additional structure, and good algorithms take advantage of this to be faster or more accurate.
 For instance, variants of DMRG exist for cases when the system is invariant under translation (infinite DMRG or iDMRG) or in the presence of a local symmetry (e.g.\ to account for particle conservation or even SU(2) local symmetries).
 Furthermore, many more tensor network types are used beyond MPO and MPS, although these two are by far the most popular, largely because of how easy and efficient it is to write algorithms for them.

 We highlighted the special importance of the TCI algorithm.
 This is a bet rather than a certainty.
 We believe that the field is at a crossroads where many new applications that have nothing to do with many-body physics (such as quantics for PDEs) emerge and become very impactful.
-TCI is the door that makes these new developments possible by allowing to map problems onto the tensor network formalism.
-If quantum computers become one day a real thing (in the sense of a useful machine rather than the beautiful experiments that they are today), then tensor networks and TCI will very likely play a key role in mapping the input of a problem into a tensor network from which one can build a quantum circuit.
+TCI opens the door to these new developments by making it possible to map problems onto the tensor network formalism.
+If quantum computers one day become a real thing (in the sense of a useful machine rather than the beautiful experiments that they are today), then tensor networks and TCI will very likely play a key role in mapping the input of a problem into a tensor network from which one can build a quantum circuit.